Transcript: Lavender for Generalized Anxiety Disorder

 Generalized and persistent anxiety is a frequent problem, and is treated with benzodiazepines—benzos or downers, like Valium.
 “Unfortunately, these substances” can not only make you feel like you have a hangover, but “have a high potential for drug abuse” and addiction.

 So, they decided to give lavender a try.
-The drug Ativan certainly reduces anxiety, but so does lavender.
-By the end you couldn’t tell which was which.
-And in fact among those that responded to either, the lavender actually seemed to work better.
+The drug Ativan certainly reduces anxiety, but, so does lavender.
+By the end, you couldn’t tell which was which.
+And, in fact, among those that responded to either, the lavender actually seemed to work better.

-Since lavender oil has no potential for drug abuse and causes no hangover effects it appears to be an effective and well-tolerated alternative to benzodiazepine drugs for amelioration of generalized anxiety.
+“Since lavender oil has no potential for drug abuse and causes no hangover effects [it] appears to be an effective and well-tolerated alternative to benzodiazepine [drugs] for [the] amelioration of generalised anxiety.”

-One cautionary note, however, there was a case series published in the New England Journal of Medicine.
-Prepuberty gynecomastia linked to lavender.
-Reports of young boys exposed to lavender-containing lotions, soaps, hair gel, and shampoo starting to develop breasts, which disappeared after these products were discontinued, suggesting that lavender oil may possess hormone-disrupting activity.
+One cautionary note, however; there was a case series published in the New England Journal of Medicine.
+“Prepuberty Gynecomastia Linked to Lavender.”
+Reports of young boys exposed to lavender-containing lotions, soaps, hair gel, and shampoo starting to develop breasts, which disappeared after these products were discontinued—suggesting that lavender oil may possess hormone-disrupting activity.

 And, indeed, when dripped on estrogen receptor-positive human breast cancer cells, lavender does show estrogenic effects, and a decline in male hormone activity, though it’s unknown if similar reactions occur inside the body when lavender flowers or lavender oil is ingested.